-Browse Integrations & SSO
+Browse Integrations & API

 - Application categories (Zero Trust app management)